 Prognostic clinical prediction models (CPMs) use information that is available about an individual to estimate the risk of a future clinical event.1–3 Often, the outcome being predicted is a time-to-event, such as time-to-diagnosis of cardiovascular disease.
 Most CPMs developed in the literature focus on predicting only a single outcome.4–12 However, this is a sub-optimal approach when clinical action relies on the likely prognosis across multiple events/outcomes.
 For example, consider CHADS2 and the CHA2DS2-VASc scores13,14 which estimates the risk of stroke in patients with atrial fibrillation and can be used to help decide whether to prescribe oral anti-coagulants.
-The risk of stroke is balanced against the risk of major bleeding when on anti-coagulants, which can be calculated using the HAS-BLED score.15 These risks are also non-static and alter with ageing and incident comorbidities.16,17 Here, one is interested in predicting the times until both of the multiple outcomes are developed, hereto defined as the ‘joint risk’.
-This requires multivariate18 time-to-event modelling.
-A second example where multivariate time-to-event modelling is required is the prediction of local recurrence and distant metastasis of cancer, where clinical actions can depend on these developing in isolation or together (and in which order).18–21 A third example is prediction of multimorbidity risk, which is becoming more prevalent in many countries with people living longer with more than one long-term condition,22–27 which is having a major impact on health systems globally.28–34 While there is a plethora of CPMs developed to predict risks of common noncommunicable diseases, these are each developed in isolation, meaning they cannot appropriately model the joint risk of major long-term conditions.
-Also, many comorbidities tend to cluster together, as well as alter over time with ageing and changes in risk factors, with implications for clinical outcomes such as stroke and bleeding.35,36 Thus, such joint risk estimation would allow policy makers to predict future levels of multimorbidity in the population and target resources accordingly, for example to preventive measures for key comorbidities.
+The risk of stroke is balanced against the risk of major bleeding when on anti-coagulants, which can be calculated using the HAS-BLED score.15 These risks are also non-static and alter with ageing and incident comorbidities.16,17 Here, one is interested in predicting the risk of the outcomes both occurring (also referred to as the risk of ‘both-of-two’ outcomes). .
+A second example where modelling the risk of two survival outcomes both occurring is required is the prediction of local recurrence and distant metastasis of cancer, where clinical actions can depend on these developing in isolation or together (and in which order).18–21 A third example is prediction of multimorbidity risk, which is becoming more prevalent in many countries with people living longer with more than one long-term condition,22–27 which is having a major impact on health systems globally.28–34 While there is a plethora of CPMs developed to predict risks of common noncommunicable diseases, these are each developed in isolation, meaning they cannot appropriately model the risk of multiple long-term conditions occurring together.
+Also, many comorbidities tend to cluster together, as well as alter over time with ageing and changes in risk factors, with implications for clinical outcomes such as stroke and bleeding.35,36 Thus, such risk estimation would allow policy makers to predict future levels of multimorbidity in the population and target resources accordingly, for example to preventive measures for key comorbidities.

-A potential reason for the lack of multivariate time-to-event modelling in practice is that it is currently unclear which of the available methods has the best predictive performance.
-The simplest approach is to develop univariate time-to-event CPMs for each outcome separately.
-If there is no residual correlation between the outcomes at all time points (after conditioning on predictor variables), it is appropriate to multiply the corresponding risk scores from the univariate models to obtain the joint risk.
+A potential reason for the lack of such risk prediction in practice is that it is currently unclear which of the available methods has the best predictive performance.
+The simplest approach is to develop univariate survival CPMs for each outcome separately.
+If there is no residual correlation between the outcomes at all time points (after conditioning on predictor variables), it is appropriate to multiply the corresponding risk scores from the univariate models to obtain the desired risk.
 However, such risk estimates will be miscalibrated if the (conditional) independence assumption does not hold.
+This concept is formally motivated in the following section.
 The extent of this miscalibration and how it may impact clinical practice is not clear.
-Currently, no study has been undertaken to compare these methods (which we detail in Section 2) in terms of their predictive performance.
+Currently, no study has been undertaken to compare the methods that can model the risk of both outcomes occurring when this assumption is violated .